NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Uses animation from stance cancel
     - Active frame 10, from 17
 - Act4A moves into launch hit faster, unblockable
+- 8B
-- 8B hitbox appears two frames later
+    - Hitbox appears two frames later
+    - Has 2 extra active frames
+- 8B(B) has 100 lift from 96
 - 8A
     - Spawns Kunai one frame later
     - Hitboxes slightly smaller (This is a buff)
+- JB
+    - 100 lift from 96
+    - Is super cancellable
-- JB is super cancellable, better descent angle
+    - Better descent angle
 - J2B added as a modified version of the BBBA(B) kick
 - J2Y
     - Added